 An advantage of the capital/effort contributions method is that it can more directly address the subtle subject of “fairness,” if not the more concrete subject of contributed financial capital.

 A limitation to this method can be your capacity to anticipate whether future contributions of ideas, effort, and even capital will conform to the initial designation of equity.
 Furthermore, the conversation around the value of different types of contributions—like ideas and connections—can, at times, get at least slightly complicated if not very contentious.

 Vesting or milestoning

 You have more flexibility in the initial ownership decision, however, than some concrete designation of ownership from day one.
-Vesting simply involves the grant of shares (or the right of the firm to buyback shares) contingent upon certain described conditions.
+Vesting simply involves the right of the firm to buyback shares contingent upon certain described conditions.